ThiconZ/PSO2-Thin-Launcher/README.md

 ﻿# PSO2 Thin Launcher
-This project is designed to provide an open source launcher that prevents PSO2 NA from launching with the Memory Optimization argument “-optimization”.
+This project was originally designed to provide an open source launcher that prevents PSO2 NA from launching with the Memory Optimization argument “-optimize”.
 By preventing the optimizations from being enabled, the constant hitching and lagging experienced while in intense areas such as the Lobby/Gate Area are completely eliminated.
+Since these optimizations have been resolved this launcher now works as a method to launch the game directly instead of going through the official launcher each time.

 ![Screenshot](https://i.imgur.com/xnLxobX.png)